East Coker

-East Coker is a village and civil parish in the South Somerset district of Somerset, England.
+East Coker is a village and civil parish in Somerset, England.
 Its nearest town is Yeovil, 2 mi to the north.
 The village has a population of 1,667.
 The parish includes the hamlets and areas of North Coker, Burton, Holywell, Coker Marsh, Darvole, Nash, Keyford as well as the southern end of the Wraxhill area.

 History

 A Roman villa was discovered in East Coker in the 18th century and subsequent excavation has discovered artefacts including a mosaic; however, further work is needed to fully identify the plan of the building.

-In the Domesday Survey of 1086 the villages of West and East Coker were known as Cocre.
+In the Domesday Book of 1086 the villages of West and East Coker were known as Cocre.

 The parish was part of the hundred of Houndsborough.

 The Manor of East Coker was held by the Courtenay family of Powderham from 1306 until 1591.
 They built Coker Court as the manor house which was eventually sold to Edward Phelips, a wealthy landowner in the region.
 Upon Edward's death, the manor was left to his trustee, William Helyar, whose family it descended into for the next 300 years.
 After the last Helyar heir died in the first half of the 20th century, the lordship was acquired by a descendant of the Courtenay family who is the current lord of the manor.

 In 1645, soon after the English Civil War, 70 people in the village died of the plague.

 In 2011 South Somerset Council published a plan for local housing which included a proposal for the construction of 3,700 new houses on land between East Coker and Yeovil.
 Local opposition has been vocal.
 It included an application, supported by Andrew Motion, for World Heritage Site listing based on associations with T.S.
 Eliot, who wrote the poem East Coker, the second of his "Four Quartets" in 1940 after a visit to the village.